binyang424/PolyTex/doc/source/test/Tow_Class.rst

 Tow class example
 =================
-This example shows how to use the Tow class in PolyKriging package.
+This example shows how to use the Tow class in polytex package.
 It is designed to handle the parametrization and geometrical analysis of a fiber tow.
 A Tow instance is created by passing the point cloud of a tow, which consists only the points on the tow surface, to the constructor.